altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 ~It was a nice single level home - not spacious, but clearly not cheap either~ }
 {
-*He sighed - and left, cutting across the lawn to check on the neighbor* *He waited only a short time after knocking on the door* *An officer he knew with a brand on his forehead open the door* ~Kent stared at the brand, it had a name on it, below a strange symbol~
+*He sighed - walked to the house next door*
+~cutting across the lawn to check on the neighbor~
+*He waited only a short time after knocking on the door* *An officer he knew with a brand on his forehead open the door* ~Kent stared at the brand, it had a name on it, below a strange symbol~